Completely bounded norms of right module maps: More than two columns

 \begin{rk} It seems improbable that the lower bounds we have obtained could be sharp in general.
 In particular, it would seem surprising if $C(6,6)$ turned out to be no larger than $C(2,4)=\sqrt2$. \end{rk}

 \begin{ques} Is $C(n,n)$ strictly increasing in~$n$ for $n\ge2$? \end{ques}

 We now answer Question~\ref{ques:JLTT} in the negative.
 Recall that a masa in~$\B(H)$ is said to be~\emph{discrete} if it is generated by its minimal projections.
-Moreover~\cite{SS-masas}, if~$H$ is separable and a masa~$D$ in~$B(H)$ is not discrete, then~$D$ is unitarily equivalent to the direct sum of a discrete masa and a diffuse masa, namely the masa~$L^\infty[0,1]$ in~$B(L^2[0,1])$.

-\begin{cor} If~$H$ is an infinite-dimensional Hilbert space and $D$ is a masa in $\B(H)$, then there is a bounded right $D$-module map $T\colon \K(H)\to \K(H)$ which is not completely bounded. \end{cor} \begin{proof} By restricting attention to a separable subspace if necessary, we may assume that~$H$ is separable.
+\begin{cor} If~$H$ is an infinite-dimensional Hilbert space and $D$ is a masa in $\B(H)$, then there is a bounded right $D$-module map $T\colon \K(H)\to \K(H)$ which is not completely bounded. \end{cor} \begin{proofc} First suppose that $H$ is separable and~$D$ is discrete.

-First suppose that~$D$ is discrete.
 By considering the minimal projections in~$D$, we may identify $H$ with $\bigoplus_{m\ge1} H_m$ where $H_m=\bC^{m^2}$ for $m\ge1$, in such a way that the minimal projections of~$D$ are identified with the coordinate projections of~$H_m$.

 Let~$p_m$ be the orthogonal projection in~$D\subseteq\B(H)$ with range~$H_m$.
 By Theorem~\ref{thm:eg}, there is a right $D_{m^2}$-module map~$T_{(m)}\colon \B(H_m)\to \B(H_m)$ with $\|T_{(m)}\|=1$ and $\|T_{(m)}\|_{cb} \geq \sqrt m$.
 The map $T\colon \K(H)\to \K(H)$, $x\mapsto \sum_{m\ge1}^\oplus T_{(m)}(p_mxp_m)$ has $\|T\|=1$ and $\|T\|_{cb}\geq \sup_{m\ge1}\|T_{(m)}\|_{cb}=\infty$.